evgenyneu/Auk/README.md

 You can run some code when the scroll view is being scrolled by using `UIScrollViewDelegate`.
 See the [detect page scrolling manual](https://github.com/evgenyneu/Auk/wiki/Detect-page-scrolling) for details.

+## Using Auk from Objective-C

+(This manual)[https://github.com/evgenyneu/Auk/wiki/Using-Auk-in-Objective-C-project] describes how to use Auk messages in Objective-C apps.

 ## Common problems